LPology/Simple-Ajax-Uploader/README.md

 The project began as a rewrite of Andrew Valum's original Ajax Upload plugin.
 The goal of the project is make file uploading easy for developers and pleasant for users.

-### Features ###
-* Uses XMLHttpRequest and HTML5 File API with fall back to iframe method for Internet Explorer 9 and older.
-* Supports multiple, concurrent file uploads - even in non-HTML5 browsers.
-* No external libraries required - use it with or without jQuery.
-* Works in all major browsers: IE7+, Firefox 4+, Safari 4+, Chrome, and Opera.
-* Fast and lightweight - less than 5KB, minified and gzipped.
-* Built-in support for implementing truly cross-browser progress bars.
-* Use any HTML element as the upload button.
-* Provides individual callback functions for XHR-supported browsers and for browsers that do not support XHR uploads.

 ### Quick Start Example ###
 Include SimpleAjaxUploader.js into your page, and initialize the uploader when the DOM is ready: